simplecrawler/simplecrawler/README.md

 *    `crawler.userAgent` -
     The user agent the crawler will report.
 Defaults to `Node/SimpleCrawler <version> (https://github.com/cgiffard/node-simplecrawler)`.
 *    `crawler.decodeResponses` -
-    The response bodies will be intelligently character converted to standard JavaScript strings using the `iconv-lite` module.
+    The response bodies will be intelligently character converted to standard JavaScript strings using the [`iconv-lite`](https://www.npmjs.com/package/iconv-lite)
+    module.
 The character encoding is interpreted from the Content-Type header firstly, and secondly from any &lt;meta charset="xxx" /&gt; tags.
+*    `crawler.respectRobotsTxt` -
+    Controls whether the crawler should respect rules in robots.txt (if such a file is present).
+True by default.
+The [`robots-parser`](https://www.npmjs.com/package/robots-parser) module is used to do the actual parsing.
 *    `crawler.queue` -
     The queue in use by the crawler (Must implement the `FetchQueue` interface)
 *    `crawler.filterByDomain` -